-So, it seems like almost every single ESL textbook has a unit about the weather.
+So, it seems like almost every single ESL textbook has a unit about the weather and of course, you need some ESL weather activities, right?
 I’m from Canada, so am all about this because it kind of feels like home.
 In case you don’t know, Canadians LOVE chatting about the weather.

 However, it can get a little bit boring for your students sometimes.
 That’s why I recommend checking out some of these ESL weather activities and games to keep things interesting in your TEFL classes.

 Ready?
 Let’s get to my favourite weather activities for ESL/EFL students.
 It’s teaching weather made easy!

 ESL Weather Activities, Vocabulary, Worksheets and Lesson Plans

 #1: Password ESL Speaking Activity

 A fun ESL weather game is Password which is basically an information gap activity.
 It’s ideal for children or teenagers, but I’ve used it successfully with adults as well.
 You can use it with many different vocabulary sets, including the weather.